pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 c_df.groupby("personId")[["choiceId"]].count().T
 ```

-The issue of repeated choice over time complicates the issue.
+The presence of repeated choice over time complicates the issue.
 We now have to contend with issues of personal taste and the evolving or dynamic effects of pricing in a competitive environment.
-Plotting the simple linear and polynomial fits for each person exposure to the brand price, seems to suggest that (a) pricing differentiates the product offering and (b) pricing evolves over time.
+Plotting the simple linear and polynomial fits for each person's successive exposure to the brand price, seems to suggest that (a) pricing differentiates the product offering and (b) pricing evolves over time.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(20, 10))